COVID-19 vaccination in the United States: Public opinion

 The Kaiser Family Foundation conducts ongoing polling and analysis in a project called the KFF COVID-19 Vaccine Monitor.
 It considers demographics including age, race, political party, education, and insurance status when examining vaccine hesitancy.
 A KFF study in December 2020 showed that 27% of the general public, and 29% of health careworkers, were hesitant to be vaccinated.

 In December 2020 a Gallup poll found that 63% of Americans were willing to receive the COVID-19 vaccine.

-Safety concerns about the currently available vaccines are a primary factor in vaccine hesitancy and refusal.
-Most unvaccinated adults are not confident in the safety of the available vaccines and while 63% of parents are confident the vaccines are safe for adults only about half of those who are confident in safety for adults are confident they are safe for ages 12–17 and it is further reduced for even younger age groups.
+Safety concerns about the vaccines are a primary factor in vaccine hesitancy and refusal.
+Most unvaccinated adults are not confident in the safety of the vaccines.
+While 63% of parents are confident that the vaccines are safe for adults, only about half of those who are confident in safety for adults are confident they are safe for ages 12–17 and it is further reduced for even younger age groups.
 The need for more research for the vaccines is the most stated reason given by parents for not wanting to have their child vaccinated.

 Political leanings are reflected in vaccine hesitancy.
 Early in the pandemic, before vaccines were available, a poll conducted May 20–21, 2020, found that 44% of Republicans and 19% of Democrats believed a debunked conspiracy theory that Bill Gates was plotting to use a COVID-19 vaccine to inject microchips into the population.
 Months after vaccination began, a Monmouth poll conducted April 8–12, 2021, found that two-thirds of Democratic voters had already been vaccinated but only one-third of Republican voters had done so.
 A Quinnipiac poll conducted on the same dates found that 45% of Republicans said they did not plan to be vaccinated.
 The New York Times wrote that the vaccination program was "hitting what appears to be a soft ceiling" as it moved to dealing with the demographic groups where vaccine hesitancy was stronger.

 In January 2021, approximately one third of the population was concerned the vaccine might be made mandatory.

 A Frank Luntz poll in mid-April 2021 found a rise in vaccine confidence from the previous month, despite the pause of the Johnson and Johnson vaccine.

 A later poll by The Washington Post and ABC News found that 86% of self-identified Democrats surveyed had received at least one dose, as opposed to 45% of self-identified Republicans.

 In July 2021, The New York Times noted that there were two groups of Americans who remained hesitant to get the vaccine, the first group being "a mix of people but tend to be disproportionately white, rural, evangelical Christian and politically conservative" and the second group being "a broad range of people, but tend to be a more diverse and urban group, including many younger people, Black and Latino Americans, and Democrats."

 At the end of November 2022, "only about 13% of those eligible ha[d] received an updated booster dose."